Fishing ReportRoss Barnett Reservoir - 11/13/2017 10:38:10 AM

-Last week was hit and miss nearly everywhere from spillway to upriver, but with cooler weather here, the bite should start to pick up.
+Last week the bass bite started picking up with the cooler weather finally arriving.
 On the main lake, try to target ledges and humps with crank baits and swim baits fishing as slow as possible.
 You may also want to try the rip rap along the causeway and Hwy 43 with spinner baits, soft plastics.
 North of Hwy 43, work some of the backwater areas with vegetation using frogs, flukes, worms and tubes.
 Further upriver, buzz baits early in the morning may produce some nice catches.
-Most of the fishermen spoken with are still fishing up river off ledges and points casting along the banks and fishing back to about 7 or 8 ft.
-Most fish being caught are in the 2 to 3 lb range using plastic worms and jigs.
+Most of the fishermen spoken with are still fishing up river off ledges and points casting along the banks and fishing back to about 12 to 20 ft. using deep diving baits.
+The spot bite has also picked up.
 Early morning and late afternoon continue to be the most productive times to fish.
-Fishing was slow with most reported catches being made up river using as many different lures as possible.
-Below is a nice 6 plus taken off a point using a deep diving bait last month.

 The catfish bite continues to be good over the last week.
+Catfish have been biting around the 43 bridge also.
 Try for catfish in deep timber with jigs or minnows fished next to the bottom.
 Fish can also be targeted with jugs out in the open water by floating them through stump fields.
 Worms and blood baits can be very productive.
 Trot lines and poles fished along flats adjacent to the river channel and above Hwy 43 in old oxbow lakes are also good ways to harvest many quality catfish.
 Special regulations apply to parts of Ross Barnett for trotlines, throw lines, set hooks, limb lines, fffd's, jugs and yo-yos.
 Please check in advance before using these devices.

 Bream fishing continues to be fair.
 Try fishing a little outside the edges of the grass lines with crickets and worms.
 Use your nose to find those beds.
 Several nice catches continue to be taken each week.
 Several boats were fishing the grass along the road of the PRWMA over the weekend as well as the pads along Hwy 43.